 Our algorithm measures the time spent waiting for each device over the past W device requests, where Wis the window size, and records this as the wait time per device.
-If all of the wait times are approximately equal, then the current partition ratios are deemed adequate and they remain the same.
-If the wait times are not the same, then the size of those partitions with relatively large wait times should be increased, and the size of those partitions with relatively small wait times should be decreased.
+Periodically, relative wait times per device are computed from the the wait time of each device.
+If all of the relative wait times are approximately equal, then the current partition ratios are deemed adequate and they remain the same.
+If the relative wait times are not the same, then the size of those partitions with large relative wait times should be increased, and the size of those partitions with relatively small wait times should be decreased.
 Of course, the ratio of the wait times across all devices should be considered simultaneously.

 Selecting the appropriate amount by which to increment and decrement each partition is a non-trivial search problem, given that one does not know how a given change in partition size affects the future miss rate, especially in the presence of dynamically changing workloads.
 Thus, with our initial approach, we employ the simplest algorithm that we have found to meet our needs.
-The challenge is to find an algorithm that adjusts partition sizes quickly enough to find the right proportions, but not so quickly that the algorithm overshoots those correct proportions.
+The challenge is to find an algorithm that adjusts partition sizes quickly enough to find the right proportions, but not so quickly that the algorithm over-corrects.

-To meet both of these goals simultaneously, our approach aggressively increases the size of a partition when the wait time for the corresponding device is increasing and otherwise reacts in a conservative manner.
+To meet both of these goals simultaneously, our approach aggressively increases the size of a partition when the relative wait time for the corresponding device is increasing and otherwise reacts in a conservative manner.
 As such, our algorithm makes observations about the wait time for each device during an epoch, and an action is taken based on the observation.
 A new epoch begins after W device requests complete and between epochs the cache is repartitioned.

 Repartitioning occurs in four steps.
 First, the algorithm computes the per-device wait time and the mean wait time across devices during the epoch.
 Second, the algorithm computes a relative wait time for each partition by dividing the per-device wait time by the mean wait time.
 Next, the algorithm determines which partitions are page consumers and how many pages to give each consumer.
-Page consumers are partitions which have a relative wait time above a threshold T. A threshold is used to filter normal variations in the wait time not due to changes in workload or device characteristics.
+Page consumers are partitions which have a relative wait time above a threshold T. A threshold is used to filter normal variations in the relative wait time not due to changes in workload or device characteristics.
 If no page consumers are found, repartitioning stops and the new epoch begins.
-Finally, the algorithm finds partitions with below-average wait times, called page suppliers, and reallocates pages from them to consumers until the consumers reach their desired size.
+Finally, the algorithm finds partitions with below-average relative wait times, called page suppliers, and reallocates pages from them to consumers until the consumers reach their desired size.